HolyCorn-Software/system/system-changes.md

 .

+Corrected minor bug with error reporting.

-Updated to the latest version of html-hc with better UI, and a new widget.
+Updated to the latest version of the html-hc with better UI, and error management.